SMWlDreams/Tetris/README.md

 You can now select your starting level by clicking on the respective level.
 If you right click the level it will add 10 to the starting level.

-You can register high scores now and the display will properly show the top score, updating in real time if you beat to previous top score during a run.
+You can register high scores now and the display will properly show the top score, updating in real time if you beat the previous top score during a run.

 Added line clear, block rotation, block movement, block placement, and game over sfx.